yyumna/climatechange_ai/NeurIPS2019_workshop.md

 ## Call For Submissions<br>
-We invite submissions of extended abstracts on machine learning applied to problems in climate mitigation, adaptation, or modeling, including but not limited to the following topics:
+We invite submissions of short papers on machine learning applied to problems in climate mitigation, adaptation, or modeling, including but not limited to the following topics:
  - Power generation and grids
  - Transportation
  - Smart buildings and cities